sparkbox/standard/best_practices/README.md

 * Content on websites should be available to as many people as possible.
 * JS should not be required to view primary content on a website.
 * Everyone is responsible for quality.
+* Assets on sites should not specify a protcol (http or https) and should be absolutly relative from the root.

 EE
 -------

-* Don't use structure_entries tags.
+* Don't use the structure_entries plug-in.
 * Favor Pixel and Tonic plug-ins.
 * Don't spend longer writing a new plug-in when one can be purchased.
+* When more than just a few pages use Structure for site organization.

 Email